 According to the Center for Disease Control, nearly one in six Americans are infected with foodborne bacteria every year.
 From poultry and beef to raw vegetables and eggs, there are countless food products that can get you sick if they are not handled safely.
 While most people are aware of the most common sources of food poisoning or foodborne illness, there are many unexpected foods that too many people don’t take seriously enough when preparing or storing.
-Here are 8 unexpected food products that can get you sick.
+Here are 8 unexpected food products that can make you sick.

 The humid conditions needed to grow sprouts can lead to them becoming infected with bacteria like E.coli, which thrives in warm, humid environments.
 Many people eat sprouts raw or lightly cooked, leaving them open to contracting a serious foodborne illness.
 Food safety experts highly recommend rinsing and cooking sprouts before eating them to mitigate the risk of illness.